afordyce564/CS-330-Amelia-Fordyce/PLP/PLP3/README.md

 ### 2. What types of conditional statements are available in your language?  (if/else, if/then/else, if/elseif/else).
 Does your language allow for statements other than “if” (for example, Perl has an “unless” statement, which does the opposite of “if”!)

   if, else if, and else are available in Go.
 You can write an if statement with a short declaration statement.
-The variable declared in the short statement in the if statement and it's else if/else statements
+The variable declared in the short statement in the if statement and it's else if/else statements.
+If you write an if/else if/else chain, you cannot write the else if on a new line.
+It will give you an error that it found else.